-A legal note from Marshal Willick about a malpractice risk in old divorce cases involving pensions
+A legal note from Marshal Willick about a malpractice risk in old divorce cases involving pensions.

 I recently saw the former client of a now-sitting judge.
 The client asked me to review an order.
 The order had a fixed percentage as the spousal share, but the client had continued working after the divorce, which fact increased the ex-spouse’s share to a sum much greater than it should have been.
 It should have been phrased as a “formula order” with the correct denominator to be filled in at eligibility for retirement.
 There were several other, more subtle, errors as well, altering the earliest payment date and survivorship matters.